IjzerenHein/firestorter/docs/API.md

 ## Classes

 <dl>
+<dt><a href="#AggregateCollection">AggregateCollection</a></dt>
+<dd><p>Collection that aggregates the documents of one or more collections into
+a single, easy accessible collection.</p>
+<p>AggregateCollection is driven by the <code>queries</code> function, which defines what
+queries should be executed on the Firestore cloud back-end.
+GeoQuery is for instance a more specific use-case of a aggregated-collection using a range of geo-hash queries.</p></dd>
 <dt><a href="#Collection">Collection</a></dt>
 <dd><p>The Collection class lays at the heart of <code>firestorter</code>.
 It represents a collection in Firestore and its queried data.
 It is